mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     },
-    "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric", "thumbprint": "SHA256 thumbprint of the certificate that was used for encryption of session key", "error": {
+    "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "sessionKey": "encrypted with MOSIP public key (dynamically selected based on the uri) and encoded session key biometric", "thumbprint": "SHA256 representation of thumbprint of the certificate that was used for encryption of session key.
+All texts to be treated as uppercase without any spaces or hyphens", "error": {
       "errorcode": "101",
       "errorinfo": "Invalid JSON Value"